LenweSaralonde/Musician/README.md

 * Mute and solo tracks
 * Change track instruments
 * Transpose tracks
+* Accent tracks, to make them louder by doubling the notes

 The song editor also shows some information about the tracks (MIDI instrument, start and end points, number of notes…) and the activity while the song is playing.
 Click the track start or end point timecode to reach it in the timeline.